 WASHINGTON, D.C.
 (October 5, 2017) – Yesterday, Eastern Washington Congresswoman Cathy McMorris Rodgers (WA-05) joined the House Energy and Commerce (E&C) Committee for a markup of several important health care bills including the reauthorization of the Children’s Health Insurance Program (CHIP), the Teaching Health Center Graduate Medical Education (THCGME) program, and the Steve Gleason Enduring Voices Act.
 All three of these initiatives will bring great benefits to people in Eastern Washington, and each passed the Energy and Commerce Committee yesterday with the Congresswoman’s support.

 The Children’s Health Insurance Program’s authorization expired on September 30.
 Despite that, states still have funding for the program through the end of the year.
 Yesterday, the reauthorization of the program passed the E&C Committee with only Republican support.
 At yesterday’s hearing, Rep. McMorris Rodgers offered remarks on the program.
-She said, “The HEALTHY KIDS Act provides long-term certainty to the parents of more than 1 million kids in Washington state on CHIP, ensuring that their kids will have access to comprehensive, low-cost health care services.”
+She said, “The HEALTHY KIDS Act provides long-term certainty to the parents of more than 60,000 kids in Washington state on CHIP, ensuring that their children will have access to comprehensive, low-cost health care services.”

 Teaching Health Center Graduate Medical Education Program: